Updated: Nov 21, 2022

 What evidence do I have that mouth alcohol influenced my breath test?
 Is it possible for me to win my DUI case?

 Depending on the source of the mouth alcohol, you may use a variety of facts.
-A good DUI lawyer will sit down with you and go through all of the potential causes, as well as assist you in putting together a case about what happened.
+A good DUI lawyer will sit down with you and go through all the potential causes and assist you in putting together a case about what happened.
 You may use the following evidence:

 Receipts for mouthwash/breath spray items or the existence of such products in the police's "inventory scan" of your car.